Here’s when gas prices are expected to peak in 2022 - NewsBreak

 Continued economic recovery (even amidst the current omicron spike) will continue to drive demand for gas up in the first half of 2022, GasBuddy expects.
 Oil supply is also increasing, but it may take a while before it gets fully up to speed with demand, according to the company’s analysis.
 That’s why we’ll be seeing rising gas prices through May or June before they start to come back down again.

-The national average is expected to reach its lowest point next year in December at around $3.01 per gallon.Gas prices are rising: 10 driving tips to save you money
+The national average is expected to reach its lowest point next year in December at around $3.01 per gallon.Putin threatens military action if NATO rejects demands; lawmaker pushes back

 “While we are likely to eventually see relief at the pump as the year wears on, we likely will experience more pain at the pump than what we saw in 2021, with the national average potentially reaching $4/gal for just the second time in history and the first time in over a decade,” said Patrick De Haan, GasBuddy’s head of petroleum analysis, in the report.